 (3) The mortgagee under a mortgage referred to in subsection (1) may execute a transfer of any brand or earmark referred to in the mortgage, and the registration of such transfer shall, for all purposes and as against all persons, except between the owner and mortgagee, be conclusive as to the right of the mortgagee to effect such transfer.

-(4) For the purposes of this section, the term “mortgage” means any deed, memorandum, or other instrument whereby security for payment of money is granted over any stock, and all charges and liens given or created by any statute as a security for payment of money, and the term “stock” includes the progeny thereof.
+(4) For the purposes of this section, the term mortgage means any deed, memorandum, or other instrument whereby security for payment of money is granted over any stock, and all charges and liens given or created by any statute as a security for payment of money, and the term stock includes the progeny thereof.

 57. Certificate to be prima facie proof